akselsoft/pet/index.md

 - [🧪 Walkthroughs & Scenarios](./walkthroughs/)
   Explore real examples of PET in action — from simple visual recognition to moral reevaluation.

----

-## 📖 About the Book

-PET is described in detail in
-**_Towards Consciousness_** by Andrew Ross MacNeill
-_Coming soon on Amazon and Apple Books._

----

-## 🛠️ Tools Coming Soon

-We’re working on:

-- Interactive PET simulations
-- Pattern analysis engines
-- API design for building PET-aligned systems

 Stay tuned as the model evolves.
 ➡️ For source code, research notes, and development updates, visit the main [PET GitHub repository](https://github.com/akselsoft/pet).